StarRocks/starrocks/docs/administration/Monitor_and_Alert.md

 #### DashBoard Configuration

-Log in to Grafana through the address configured in the previous step <http://grafana_host:8000> with the default username/password (i.e. admin/admin).
+Log in to Grafana through the address configured in the previous step <http://grafana_host:8000> with the default username and password (i.e. admin and admin).

 **1.** Data source configuration